openforcefield/standards/docs/standards/smirnoff.md

 `periodic_method` can take additionally take the following values:

-* `Ewald3D`: a method like [particle mesh Ewald](https://docs.openmm.org/latest/userguide/theory.html#coulomb-interaction-with-particle-mesh-ewald) should be used
+* `Ewald3D`: a method like [particle mesh Ewald](http://docs.openmm.org/development/userguide/theory/02_standard_forces.html#coulomb-interaction-with-ewald-summation) should be used.
+This is only compatible with `potential="Lennard-Jones-12-6"`.

 By default, `periodic_method="cutoff` and `nonperiodic_method="no-cutoff"`.
 If either attribute is set to `no-cutoff`, other attributes dealing with the cut-off are ignored.